Brahman Brothers: Professional wrestling career

+Japanese independent scene (2002-present)

 The twin brothers originally debuted as the masked Shachihoko Machines.
 In 2002 on T2P's last show, they unmasked and went to the Toryumon X promotion.
 They joined up with Taiji Ishimori and became known as the Sailor Boys.
 They then jumped to Michinoku Pro and continued using their Sailor Boy gimmicks.
 In 2005, they would both turn heel and joined the Stoned faction, created by Kagetora.
 Their new heel style has caused them to become violent and weapon-friendly.
 This set them up with their new Brahman characters.
 In Michinoku Pro the Sato brothers defeated Kaientai Dojo (K-Dojo)'s Shiori Asahi and Makoto Oishi to win the Tohoku Tag Team Championship on 10 June 2006.
 There championship reign was short lived as they lost the championship 37 days later to Osaka Pro Wrestling's Flash Moon and Tigers Mask.

 Shu and Kei won the Tohoku Tag Team Championship for the second time by betting Flash Moon and Tigers Mask on 8 October 2006.
 The Sato's defended the Tohoku Tag Team Championships vs Osaka Pro's Billyken Kid and Masamune on 9 March 2007 Shu pinned Masamune after hitting the Nazi Zombie.
-They lost the Tohoku Tag Team Belts on 21 April 2007 to Kagetora and Rasse.
+They lost the Tohoku Tag Team Championship on 21 April 2007 to Kagetora and Rasse.
 The Sato brothers have also been wrestling in Hustle as the Demon Spiders and the Neo Devil Pierroths.

 In El Dorado, they were initially members of the Stoned faction.
 However, in a double betrayal, Takuya Sugawara betrayed both his own faction of Aagan Iisou and Stoned leader Kagetora, taking over the leadership of Stoned and renaming it Hell Demons.
 The Brahman brothers won the UWA World Trios Championship with Maguro Ooma on 3 June 2006 and later vacated the belts.

 On 9 August 2007, The Brahman Brothers and Takuya Sugawara defeated Toru Owashi, Kagetora and Hercules Oosenga to win the vacant UWA World Trios Championship for the second time.
 The Hell Demons first defended the UWA World Trios Championship on 26 August 2007 by defeating Kaientai Dojo's Yuji Hino, Makoto Oishi and Shiori Asahi.

 The Hell Demons next defended the UWA World Trios Championship on 29 December 2007 by defeating brother Yasshi, Jumping Kid Okimoto and Dick Togo in a ladder match.

 At the end of the match Shu and Kei kicked Sugawara out of Hell Demons vacating The UWA World Trios Championship.
 Shu and Kei are currently the co-leaders of the Hell Demons.